yaroslava-tkachuk/pwm_diode/README.md

 Enjoy!

-P. S. The program has been slightly modified for the filming purposes: diode shining is changed gradually in a loop, so that there is no need to use buttons.
+P.S.
+The program has been slightly modified for the filming purposes: diode shining is changed gradually in a loop, so that there is no need to use buttons.

 Sources:
 1. Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf